andrew/ultimate-awesome/README.md

 - [awesome-league](https://github.com/CommunityDragon/awesome-league) - A list of apps that work with the League of Legends Client & In-Game API.
 - [Awesome-MEV](https://github.com/0xemperor/Awesome-MEV) - A list of MEV resources with a focus on past research papers/talks.
 - [awesome-thesis](https://github.com/awesome-thesis/awesome-thesis) - A curated list of practical tips and tricks to help you achieve an awesome CS master thesis [WIP] - contributions are welcome.
+- [awesome-networking](https://github.com/nyquist/awesome-networking) - Curated list of awesome computer networking resources.
 - [awesome-live-coding-music](https://github.com/pjagielski/awesome-live-coding-music) - A curated list of awesome Live Coding Music frameworks, libraries and software.
-- [awesome-networking](https://github.com/nyquist/awesome-networking) - Curated list of awesome computer networking resources.
+- [Awesome-Touch](https://github.com/linchangyi1/Awesome-Touch) - Tactile Sensing • IL/RL/VLA/WM • Manipulation • Representation • Simulation • Open Source.
 - [awesome-devtools](https://github.com/devtoolsd/awesome-devtools) - A curated list of awesome developer tools and services — from cloud platforms and IDEs to AI-powered coding assistants and productivity utilities.
 - [awesome-vagrant](https://github.com/iJackUA/awesome-vagrant) - A curated list of awesome Vagrant resources, plugins, tutorials and other nice things.
 - [awesome-llm-eval](https://github.com/onejune2018/awesome-llm-eval) - Awesome-LLM-Eval: a curated list of tools, datasets/benchmark, demos, leaderboard, papers, docs and models, mainly for Evaluation on LLMs.  一个由工具、基准/数据、演示、排行榜和大模型等组成的精选列表，主要面向基础大模型评测，旨在探求生成式AI的技术边界.